brinhosa/apidetector/README.md

 ## Contributing

 Contributions to APIDetector are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.
+Special thanks to the contributing members who helped with testing and features suggestions:
+- Denis Lourenço
+- Bruno Francisco Cardoso

 ## Legal Disclaimer